The Tribe of Reuben

 An Inheritance East of the Jordan

 Under Joshua, the eastern tribes kept their word.
-The Reubenites crossed the Jordan armed with their brothers and later returned home with Joshua’s blessing [Joshua 4:12-13; 22:1-9].
+The Reubenites crossed the Jordan armed with their brothers [Joshua 4:12-13].
+Joshua later released them to return home with his blessing [Joshua 22:1-9].
 This is one of Reuben’s honorable moments.
 The tribe received an eastern inheritance, but it did not abandon the common task.

 The land was a gift, but it was also a test.
 Reuben lived on the frontier, separated from much of Israel by the Jordan and exposed to pressures from surrounding peoples.